bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

    No Jobs running.
    ====

-In this case, the client is named :config:option:`Dir/Client = bareos-fd`\  your name might be different, but the line beginning with :file:`bareos-fd Version` is printed by your |bareosFd|, so we are now sure it is up and running.
+In this case, the client is named :config:option:`Dir/Client = bareos-fd`\  your name might be different, but the line beginning with :file:`bareos-fd Version` is printed by your |fd|, so we are now sure it is up and running.

-Finally do the same for your |bareosSd| with:
+Finally do the same for your |sd| with:

 .. code-block:: bconsole
    :caption: status storage